 As a longtime collector of transistor radios, I thought it would be fun to expand into the other “personal music” devices of our age.
-After the transistor radio, the next major personal music device was the Sony Walkman from Japan, as you see above, which appeared in 1979.
-Upper left is the Walkman's 1978 forerunner, the TCM-600.
+After the transistor radio, the next major personal music device was the Sony Walkman TPS-L2 from Japan.
+The earliest Sony Walkman is shown in the middle of the photo.
+So early is this example that it is not even labeled “Walkman,” as is the slightly later model you see to the right.
+At left is the pre-Walkman TCM-600 introduced in 1978 as the world's smallest tape recorder for standard cassettes.
+This forerunner is a mono recorder/player where the Walkman is a stereo play-only device.
+The Walkman measures 3-1/2" wide by 5-1/2" high.
 See much more on the Sony Walkman here.